What are the risks of a vasectomy?

 Complications such as inflammation (swelling), bleeding, or infection may occur, but they are relatively uncommon and not serious.
 Minor risks include:

 - Pain: Any procedure can affect nerves and, rarely, there can be residual pain.
 The testicles are sensitive organs, so pain can occur in men whether they have had vasectomy or not.
 It is not clear whether vasectomy increases this risk of testicular pain.
-A very small percentage of men (approximately 1 in 1,000,000) might develop post-vasectomy pain syndrome, which means pain that lasts past three months.
-Some of these men decide to have the vasectomy reversed.
+Post-vasectomy pain syndrome is complex and occurs in 1 to 2% of men after vasectomy.
+Exactly why these varied symptoms develop isn't well understood, but men may experience testicular pain, pain with ejaculation and psychological distress.

 - Sperm granuloma: A hard, sometimes painful lump about the size of a pea may form as a result of sperm leaking from the cut vas deferens.
 The lump is not dangerous and is almost always absorbed by the body.
 Scrotal support and mild pain relievers (like Acetaminophen) can help relieve symptoms.